What is a Book of Centuries?

 Every child’s ‘Book of Centuries’ should bear witness to ‘a liberal and generous diet of History’…The children should be free to enter on their pages events and drawings which have interested them in their wide general reading of History (that ‘inexhaustible storehouse of ideas’) and of Literature.The Book of Centuries and How to Keep One, by G.M.
 Bernau

-Students should feel ample freedom to add small drawings that represent objects, people and events.
+Students should feel free to include small drawings that represent objects, people and events.
 No two century notebooks will be exactly alike.
-Each year students add more details as they progress in their history lessons.
-Students should include historical events, names of historical figures, poems, quotes, maps, etc.

-- Remind your student to bring their Book of Centuries on their next trip to the museum.
+- Remind students to bring The Book of Centuries on the next trip to the museum.